Higher-Quality API Infrastructure Behind Apps and Integrations

 5. Observability across quality infrastructure

 Quality infrastructure requires perpetual monitoring to ensure everything is doing what it should.
-Integrations enable observability via existing APM infrastructure, but you can extend that visibility across every collection-defined connection.
+Integrations enable API observability via existing APM infrastructure, but you can extend that visibility across every collection-defined connection.
 Every output across the API platform can be “collected” using collection runs, monitored on a schedule, and triggered via CI/CD pipelines, but then also piped into existing APM solutions.

 As a community, we’ve expanded our understanding of how to deliver more reliable APIs and microservices and apply it to the infrastructure beneath our operations.
 This includes the SaaS solutions we depend on for business and any other service or tooling we are plugging into our API platform.
 Together they help provide a broad overview of our API “factory floor” and drive efficiencies in internal and external collaboration—as well as the opportunity to provide new services.